kbulutozler/nlp-createML/README.md

 * If you do, use the notebook *MLTextClassifier_preprocessing.ipynb* to extract the training and testing datasets in the json format.
 Change the dataset path to where you put *aclImdb* folder.
 * The notebook will create 2 files: training.json, testing.json.
 Go to xcode and add these files to Resources folder of the project.
 * In the xcode, you can train the default model which is maximum entropy, or transfer learning method.
-The results I got is in the table:
+The results I got are in the table:

 Model  | Accuracy Percentage
 ------------- | -------------